WajsBartosz/Big-Data/readme.md

 # Big Data project

+The purpose of this project is to fetch the data of most popular games from Steam using Steam API (https://partner.steamgames.com/doc/webapi/ISteamApps) and extract data that can be represented in any form of report (like Looker Studio).
+There are already created queries for ready data to report, but you can create your personal queries.

-Here is a small instruction how to run scripts in order to generate your own JSON instead of using this in project.
+Below is a small instruction how to run scripts in order to generate your own JSON instead of using this in project.

 ## 1. Run Python script GetIDs.py
 In order to do this, please type in terminal: